 There is no evidence that LSDV can infect humans.

 LSD is currently endemic in most of Africa, parts of the Middle East and Turkey.
 Since 2015, the disease has spread to most of the Balkan countries, the Caucasus and the Russian Federation, where the disease continues to spread, making the risk of an imminent incursion into other unaffected countries very high.
-Since 2019, several outbreaks of LSD have been reported by Members in South and East Asia.
+Since 2019, several outbreaks of LSD have been reported by Members in Asia.

 Recently reported LSD outbreaks in our region include:

 For more information: LSD worldwide situation on WAHIS